-Having this in mind, the main purposes of Instagram hashtags and why marketers will continue using them in 2019, are the following:
+Having this in mind, the main purposes of Instagram hashtags and why marketers will continue using them are the following:

 - Launch a new product

-- Increase reach and engagement thus resulting with followers increase
+- Increase reach and engagement, thus resulting in follower increase.

 - Spread information about a cause